 Hertfordshire Citizens Advice Service

-The Hertfordshire Citizens Advice Service (HCAS), employs an Advice adviser who can help clients who are deaf or hard-of-hearing.
+The Hertfordshire Citizens Advice Service (HCAS), employs an Advice adviser who can help clients who are D/deaf or hard of hearing.
 Citizens Advice works hard to ensure the service that it provides is as inclusive as possible.
 Now, thanks to funding from Hertfordshire County Council, we can offer advice directly to clients in Hertfordshire who communicate using British Sign Language (BSL), Sign Supported Language (SSE), or lip-speaking.

-“HCAS is proud to provide such a valuable service that is free, independent, impartial and confidential and open to every deaf person in Hertfordshire.”
+“HCAS is proud to provide such a valuable service that is free, independent, impartial and confidential and open to every D/deaf or hard of hearing person in Hertfordshire.”

 You can follow the BSL advice service in Herts on Facebook at www.facebook.com/BSLHerts and on Twitter @BSLHerts or on Youtube https://www.youtube.com/channel/UCsNk-2oYvX_-AylVu-Nll6w